 etcdctl check perf --load="s"

-Raft proposal latency: Time to commit a write through Raft.
-Should be <50ms.
+Raft proposal latency: time to commit a write through Raft.
+Should be under 50ms.

-Watch count: Number of active watches.
-Kubernetes uses thousands.
+Watch count: number of active watches.
+Kubernetes runs thousands of them.

 Slow disks: etcd writes to disk synchronously.
-Use SSDs, not HDDs.
-NVMe if you can.
+Use SSDs, not spinning rust.
+NVMe if you can get it.
+This is the single most common cause of a sad cluster.

-Network latency: Raft heartbeats and log replication need low latency.
+Network latency: Raft heartbeats and log replication want low latency between nodes.
 Keep etcd nodes on the same network segment.

-Too many objects: A cluster with 100k pods puts more pressure on etcd than one with 1k.
+Too many objects: a cluster with 100k pods leans on etcd far harder than one with 1k.
 Watch cardinality explodes.

-Large objects: Secrets with huge certificates, ConfigMaps with megabytes of data — all go through etcd.
+Large objects: secrets stuffed with huge certificates, ConfigMaps holding megabytes of data, all of it flows through etcd.

 Backing Up etcd